supertuxkart/stk-website/wiki_untranslated/Team.md

 <table>
 <tr>
-{% include character_presentation_small name="Hiker: Former Project Leader" type="odd" description="Hiker revived the SuperTuxKart project in 2006, and led its developpment until the release of the 1.0 version in 2019." icon="/assets/wiki/Hiker_icon.png" %}
+{% include character_presentation_small name="Hiker: Former Project Leader" type="odd" description="Hiker revived the SuperTuxKart project in 2006, and led its development until the release of the 1.0 version in 2019." icon="/assets/wiki/Hiker_icon.png" %}

 {% include character_presentation_small name="Samuncle: Former Lead Artist" type="even" description="Samuncle contributed new tracks from 2010 to 2019.
 Over the years he strove to increase the game's graphical quality, and he is behind many of STK's most iconic tracks." icon="/assets/wiki/Samuncle_icon.png" %}
 </tr>